depend on us for life

 WHN quickly outgrew its small clinic in Hope and in September 2010, WHN broke ground on a new state-of-the-art 9-exam room facility, creating the town’s first permanent Health Center.

-Finally, in late 2015, after undergoing seven years of explosive growth at its South Indy location, WHN split the practice into (2) brand new facilities - - one near Community Hospital South and the second Health Center at Epler Parke in the plaza area at the intersection of Epler Road and US 31.
+A year later, in 2015, after undergoing seven years of explosive growth at its South Indy location, WHN split the practice into (2) brand new facilities – – one near Community Hospital South and the second Health Center at Epler Parke in the plaza area at the intersection of Epler Road and US 31.